 We know the importance of leading in partnership with others to deliver the right care and to reduce health inequalities in our communities.
-Kent and Medway has some of the most deprived communities in the country, with the highest rates of suicide and self-harm.

-Over the past year we have worked in partnership with others to help the UK reach its levelling up goals.
-We have built new partnerships with demographics we may not have previously worked with.
+Kent and Medway has some of the most deprived communities in the country, with the highest rates of suicide and self-harm. built new partnerships with demographics we may not have previously worked with.
 We understand that mental health and wellbeing incorporates many aspects of a person's life - such as their physical health, financial wellbeing or personal relationships - so we have taken a holistic approach which encompasses the many aspects of our patients and community's lives.